nikolakov/ml_learning/Neural Network improvements.md

 a_{j}^{L} = \frac{e^{z_{j}^{L}}}{\sum_{k}e^{z_{k}^{L}}}
 $$
-where in the denominator we sum over all the output neurons So, the activations are always positive and they always sum to $1$
+where in the denominator we sum over all the output neurons So, the activations are always positive and they always sum to $1$.
+But, neurons with higher weighted input are interpreted as exponentially more likely

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzEzNDY4NzYsLTUzNTYzODMyMiw5Mj
+eyJoaXN0b3J5IjpbLTE3NDc3Mjc1MDgsLTUzNTYzODMyMiw5Mj
 YyNjQ1NjldfQ==
 -->